-The NSPCA opposes animal racing in any form.
+The National Council opposes animal racing in any form.

-The sport of animal racing is highly lucrative to human patrons but extremely detrimental to the welfare of animals.
-On the day of the race the event and animals may appear to be acceptable, however, it is what happens before and after the races that are our main concerns.
+The sport of animal racing is highly lucrative to human patrons and is often commercialised for financial gain but extremely detrimental to the welfare of animals.
+On the day of the racing event, animals may appear to be in pristine conditions.
+However, it is what happens before and after these races and how their welfare is compromised that is most concerning.